Anadea/anadea_jobs/src/jobs/middle-frontend-developer.md

 ---
 **P﻿LEASE NOTE THAT CONVERSATIONAL SPANISH IS MANDATORY FOR THIS POSITION**\
 \
 We are looking for a motivated Frontend Developer  to join our team.
-Youwill work on building modern, high-quality web experiences for both customer-facingsites and internal tools, collaborating closely with cross-functional teams.\
+You will work on building modern, high-quality web experiences for both customer-facingsites and internal tools, collaborating closely with cross-functional teams.\
 \
 **W﻿hat you will do**\
 ● Develop modern, user-friendly interfaces following design and marketing guidelines.\